 At 2.2bar, the first pipe shows a flow rate of 44.9 litres per minute

 Fortunately repairing a crimped pipe is relatively simple: dig down and find the affected pipe, then cut and replace it.
-If possible, avoid cutting the offending root – rather divert the new pipe around the root system.
+If possible, avoid cutting the offending root and rather divert the new pipe around the root system - your irrigation is there to support the garden, not the other way round!

-Overwatering leads to many problems in gardens, and is a surprisingly common mistake, even for home owners with automated systems.
-We’ve met home owners who watered their gardens twice a day, every day, which was a significant waste of water and was hugely damaging to their plants.
+Overwatering leads to many problems in gardens, and is usually the result of poor irrigation design or incorrect timing/scheduling.
+We've met homeowners who were watering their gardens twice a day, every day, which was a waste of water and damaging to their plants.
 Plants that have been overwatered are susceptible to fungus and disease, whilst root systems of trees may remain shallow, thereby compromising their stability.
-To avoid overwatering your garden it’s important to know the required amount of water for your plants per week, and to schedule your system accordingly.
+To avoid overwatering your garden it's important to know the required amount of water for your plants per week, and to schedule your system accordingly.

 Yellowing lawn is a possible sign of overwatering - here around the sprinkler head

-On the highveld, the ideal amount of water for ‘thirsty’ gardens – that is gardens with large areas of lawn or species with high water requirements – is 25mm per week in summer.
-This 25mm should be spread evenly over the week, and only on alternate days (e.g. 7mm on Monday, 7mm on Wednesday, etc.) For established indigenous gardens, or gardens with waterwise species, this figure can be reduced to 10-15mm per week, or even less.
-Once again, knowing your plants requirements and the precipitation rates of your sprinklers will help you calculate how long a particular zone in your garden should run for.
-As an example, if the sprinklers in Zone 1 have a precipitation rate of 42mm/hr, and you only require 7mm for that particular day, then your runtime for that zone should be 10 minutes (7/42 x 60).
-Likewise, if the sprinklers in Zone 2 have a precipitation rate of 12mm/hr, then their runtime should be 35 minutes (7/12 x 60).
-Additionally, many plants go dormant in the winter months, and may not require any water at all.
-In these cases irrigation systems should be set to reduce watering automatically – by using the seasonal adjust settings on the controller – or turned off altogether.
-Lastly, new technologies are available to reduce or prevent watering when it is raining.
-Most automated systems can cater for the addition of a rain or soil-moisture sensor, whilst newer systems can connect to weather forecasts to pause the system if rain is expected.
+On the highveld, the recommended amount of water for 'thirsty' gardens - that is gardens with large areas of lawn or species with high water requirements - is 25mm per week in summer.
+This 25mm should be spread evenly over the week, and only on alternate days (e.g. 8mm on Monday/Wednesday/Friday).
+Knowing your plant's water requirements and the precipitation rates of your sprinklers will help you calculate these figures.
+In winter, some plants go dormant, and may not require water at all.
+In these cases, irrigation systems should be set to reduce watering automatically - by using the seasonal adjust settings on the controller - or turned off altogether.
+Lastly, technologies such as rain sensors can pause irrigation when it is raining, and new controllers can connect to weather forecasts to pause the system if rain is expected.

 8) Clogged nozzles & filters